A full transcript of this video is available below.

 Support & Resources for Black folks:

-- Vancouver Black Therapy Fund has full list of free and paid mental health and holistic resources we can access.
+- Vancouver Black Therapy & Advocacy Foundation has a list of free and paid mental health and holistic resources we can access.

 - Afro-Canadian Positive Network is a Black-led organization that does incredible work to provide direct support to Afro-Canadians, including newcomers, impacted by HIV.
 This volunteer-led organization provides important services to people experiencing anti-Black racism, xenophobia, and the related HIV stigma, poverty, and over-policing throughout Surrey, the Lower Mainland and BC.
 Afro-Canadian Positive Network is a key partner in supporting Camp Moomba families year round, and is led by wonderful volunteers whose labour should be paid.